Install Samba Share on Debian 11: Full Guide Steps

 Conclusion

 At this point, you have learned to Install Samba Share on Debian 11.
-Also, you have learned to set up Samba clients on both Windows and Linux machines.
+Also, you have learned to set up Samba clients on both Windows and Linux machines and complete the Debian 11 Samba configuration.

 Install PHP 8.2 on Debian 11